asm2025/essentialMix-rs/crates/db/seaorm/README.md

 ```

 - Combine `FilterCondition` and `FilterRelatedCondition` to express joins.
-- Leverage `IRepository` and `IRepositoryWithRelated` to share CRUD logic across
+- Leverage `Repository` and `RepositoryWithRelated` to share CRUD logic across
   entities.
 - Reuse `emixdb::dto::{Pagination, ResultSet}` for consistent API responses.
 - Check the `examples/` directory for a runnable SeaORM + migration showcase.